 Wild Idaho Rising Tide advances climate justice by challenging dirty energy corporations in the streets and the courts.
-We need you by our sides, both physically and fiscally, to confront accelerating invasions of wild and rural lands by oil, natural gas, and other drilling and mining ventures.
+We need you by our sides, both physically and fiscally, to confront accelerating invasions of wild and rural lands by tar sands, natural gas, oil, and coal exploiters and other drilling and mining ventures.
 Your donation goes a long way to help our grassroots collective of activists cover legal fees, materials costs, and outreach expenses.
 Give today and tell your friends about the crucial work you support.
 Thanks for the changes we make together!

 Support Grassroots Resistance to Dirty Corporate Energy!